choct155/telling_stories_with_data/INSTALL.md

 Once you have installed Ubuntu (and after a restart), open your greatest and best friend, the [bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 It's the icon in the left panel that looks kind of like a less stylish version of the image below, and it can be started by double-clicking on it.

 ![Bash](https://www.techy360.com/wp-content/uploads/2017/11/bashmini-1.png)

 After all that work to get a GUI, we are back at the command line.
-Execute all of the commands in [provision.sh] and you should have the tools we will use in the course.
+Execute all of the commands in [provision.sh](https://github.com/choct155/telling_stories_with_data/blob/master/provision.sh), and navigate the associated installers.
+This will take you up through the installation of Miniconda.

+At the end of the Miniconda, you will have the option to set Miniconda binary files in your `PATH`, which you should do.
+You will also need to manually set your `secure_path` to include the same folder (e.g. `/home/[USER]/miniconda3/bin/`).
+You can do this by editing the "sudoers" file.
+To edit it, execute `sudo visudo` in the shell.
+This will open a text file which, among other things, defines the `secure_path`.
+Prepend the existing `secure_path` with the Miniconda binary file folder (e.g. `/home/[USER]/miniconda3/bin/:[other stuff on the right side of the secure_path assignment statement]`).
+Save and close that file.

+Once you have updated that file, you can execute all the commands in [conda_provision.sh](https://github.com/choct155/telling_stories_with_data/blob/master/conda_provision.sh).
+At that point, you should be in good shape with the tools we need (though we may update later).

 ## ADDITIONAL RESOURCES